6. Pantluci

 3

-‘the part it chose’ / ‘It
+‘the kind they chose’ /

 Finally, noun phrases may consist of a smaller noun phrase with an